IrinaNorro/PythonProjects/README.md

 This is a small Notebook, that adds, edites, erases notes in .dat file.
 #### Covers following:
 - Pickle Module, Time Module, File Handling, For Loops, While Loops, If..Else Condition statements, Try..Except Exception handling.

+## Password Generator
+[Password Generator](https://replit.com/@Irina-NicoleNic/password-generator-start#main.py) generates password from lists of numbers, letters and symbols.
+Amount of character to be used for each list is given by user.
+#### Covers following:
+-Randomization, lists